mtkennerly/ludusavi/README.md

 It is cross-platform and supports multiple game stores.

 ## Features
-* Ability to back up data from more than 8,000 games plus your own custom entries.
+* Ability to back up data from more than 9,000 games plus your own custom entries.
 * Backup and restore for Steam as well as other game libraries.
-* Preview of the backup/restore before actually performing it.
 * Both a graphical interface and command line interface for scripting.
   Tab completion is available for Bash, Fish, Zsh, PowerShell, and Elvish.
 * Support for: